meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

     -   How is this picture affected by the choice of animal (cow, goat, chicken&#x2026;)?
     -   Crazy thought experiment: following the idea of killing the smallest count of animals for the biggest loads of meat, suppose we only get our meat from blue whales?
 -   Is rewilding good from an animal-suffering perspective?
 If not, what are our options for minimzing total animal suffering?

-<a id="orge2d2595"></a>

-# Confusing terms

--   fat (noun: lipid molecules or adipose tissue) and fat (adjective: the property of an individual carrying a too high body fat percentage).
--   &ldquo;nutritional value&rdquo; &#x2013; may be referring to caloric value (energy), or to essential nutrients (protein, micronutrients)
--   pastured
--   &ldquo;vegetable oil&rdquo; &#x2013; there&rsquo;s no such thing as a vegetable oil, it&rsquo;s American marketing.
-    -   Many Paleo-aligned thinkers think there&rsquo;s a huge difference between different plant-based oils, and if they&rsquo;re right, then when you design a study with the presupposition in mind that all plant-based oils are roughly equal, you end up overgeneralizing.
-If you must classify, clarify whether you&rsquo;re talking about seed oil (rapeseed, sunflower, safflower, linseed, &#x2026;), nut oil (macadamia), or fruit oil (olive, avocado).
-In the case of &ldquo;palm oil&rdquo;, differentiate between palm fruit oil (obviously a fruit oil) and palm kernel oil (a seed oil).